 From the experience that we have gained from our work in the field, it is our opinion that the best results are achieved when a variety of strategies that work synergistically are implemented.
 These should be used in accordance with individual requirements.

-The first step to treat MetS is lifestyle modification, either on its own, or in combination with medication.
+The first step to treat the Metabolic Syndrome is lifestyle modification, either on its own, or in combination with medication.
 Medicinal treatment can be complementary or prescription-based, or a combination of both.
 Your doctor will advise you about prescription medication.
 We, however, can assist you with lifestyle modification as well as medicinal products that do not require a doctor’s prescription.